Send the link below via email or IMCopy

 on how much they earned.

-This attitude had negative effects on food production, quality of goods, and living standards
+on food production, quality of goods, and living standards

 The Soviet "Command" economy could not compete with free market economies of the West